What Causes Excess Dust in a House?

 Photo by Anna Barabanova

-If you’re allergic to dust, you probably just want to know what causes excess dust in a house and how to get rid of the seemingly endless amount of dust accumulating in your home.
+If you’re allergic to dust, you probably want to know what causes excess dust in a house and how to eliminate the seemingly endless dust accumulating in your home.

-The amount of dust you have in your home depends on different factors, including where you live, the season, how many people live in your home, if you have pets, and even how you clean.
+The amount of dust in your home depends on various factors, including where you live, the season, how many people live in your home, whether you have pets, and even how you clean.

 A dusty home is usually the result of a lack of air circulation or a polluted airflow that carries millions of microparticles.

-While dust can be inherently annoying, it’s seemingly unbeatable and comes from a variety of sources.
+While dust can be inherently annoying, it’s seemingly unbeatable and comes from various sources.

 Read on to learn more about what causes excess dust in a house, its impact on health, and how to make a home as dust-free as possible.